-The use of mobile telephones or any device capable of capturing images is strictly prohibited in locker rooms or restroom areas while at school or at a school-related or school-sponsored event.
+The use of cell phones or any device capable of capturing images is strictly prohibited in locker rooms or restroom areas while at school or at a school-related or school-sponsored event.

 If a student uses a telecommunications device without authorization during the school day, the device will be confiscated.
-The student/parent may pick up the confiscated telecommunications device from the principal's office for a fee of \$15.
+The student or parent may pick up the confiscated telecommunications device from the principal's office for a fee of \$15.

 Confiscated telecommunications devices that are not retrieved by the student or the student's parent will be disposed of after the notice required by law.
-[See policy FNCE.]
+[See policy FNCE for more information.]

 In limited circumstances and in accordance with law, a student's personal telecommunications device may be searched by authorized personnel.
-[See Searches on page 82 and policy FNF.]
+[See Searches on page 83 and policy FNF for more information.]